 However, the UNLV coach did not share the same sentiment.
-According to Mullen, the Rebels completely blow away the Gators in one particular aspect.

 "So when you're starting to check boxes, you know?
 Facilities?
 Check.
 Stadium?
 Check.
 Opportunity to win a national championship immediately?
 Check.
 Great place to live?
 Check.
 Really good school for my kids, I want my family to grow up here?
 Check."

-Before Dan Mullen, Barry Odom served as the Rebels' head coach for two seasons.
+Before Dan Mullen, Barry Odom served as the Rebels' coach for two seasons.
 He put up a 19-8 record before joining the Purdue Boilermakers in December 2024.
 The Rebels lost both Mountain West championships they played in under Odom.

 Dan Mullen dubs UNLV as a 'sleeping giant'

 The Rebels begin their 2025 campaign with a season opener against the Sam Houston Bearkats.
-The game is scheduled to be played at Shell Energy Stadium on August 29.
+The game is scheduled to be played at Shell Energy Stadium on Aug.
+29.

 Can Mullen help the team break its curse and finally lift the Mountain West title while becoming a contender for the 12-team playoffs?